CARV-ICS-FORTH/XHC-OpenMPI/effect/README.md

 - <ins>**OSU_DIR**</ins> (default `$HOME/osu-xhc/mpi/collective`): Location of
 the MPI collective benchmarks inside the modified OSU micro-benchmark suite.

-It's recommended to go through the script to see how it works, the actions that it performs, and the OpenMPI MCA variables that it sets.
+Finally, while most likely not necessary, consider briefly going through the script to see how it works, the actions that it performs, and the OpenMPI MCA variables that it sets.

 ### plot-effect.sh